 Where to file

 Our filing offices are located in Munich, Berlin and The Hague.
-You may also file by fax or online.
+You may also file by fax or online, using one of the EPO online filing tools.

 The EPO's postal addresses and fax numbers can be found on the Contact page.

-For further information on how to file a European patent application and on the European patent grant procedure, see How to get a European patent, Guide for applicants, Part 1, as well as the EPO forms required and the current Schedule of fees and expenses.
+For further information on how to file a European patent application and on the European patent grant procedure, see The European Patent Guide - How to get a European patent, as well as Notes on EPO Form 1001 and the current Schedule of fees and expenses.

 The European patent grant procedure takes about three to five years from the date your application is filed.
 It is made up of two main stages.
 The first comprises a formalities examination, the preparation of the search report and the preliminary opinion on whether the claimed invention and the application meet the requirements of the EPC.
 The second involves substantive examination.

-The European and national patent grant procedures exist in parallel.
-When seeking patent protection in one or more EPC contracting states, you can choose either to follow the national procedure in each state or to take the European route, which confers protection in all the contracting states that you designate in a single procedure.
+When seeking patent protection in one or more EPO member states, you can choose either to follow the national procedure in each state or to take the European route, which confers protection in all the contracting states in a single procedure.

-If you want to patent your invention in one particular country, you will need to contact the national patent office of the country concerned.
+If you want to patent your invention in one particular country only, it is advisable to file your application at the national patent office of the country concerned.

 If you decide that you want a European patent, you have the choice between the direct European route and the Euro-PCT route.
 With the direct European route, the entire procedure is governed by the EPC alone.
 With the Euro-PCT route, the first phase of the grant procedure (the international phase) is subject to the PCT (Patent Cooperation Treaty), while the regional phase before the EPO as designated or elected Office is governed primarily by the EPC.

-For further details see the Guide for applicants, Part 1 and the Guide for applicants, Part 2 (Euro-PCT).
+For further details see the European Patent Guide and the Euro-PCT Guide.

-In order to initiate the European phase you must fulfil certain minimum requirements within 31 months of the filing date or, if priority has been claimed, the earliest priority date.
-More details can be found in the Guide for applicants, Part 2 (Euro-PCT), point 447 ff.
+In order to initiate the European phase you must fulfil a number of requirements within 31 months of the filing date or, if priority has been claimed, the earliest priority date.
+More details can be found in the Euro-PCT Guide, point 5.2 ff.

 Yes.
-If you or your predecessor in title have filed an application for either a patent or the registration of a utility model or a utility certificate in or for any state party to the Paris Convention for the Protection of Industrial Property (March 2012: 174 states) or any member of the World Trade Organization (June 2012: 155 states), you may claim priority when filing a European patent application in respect of the same invention.
-You should do so no later than 12 months after filing the first application.
+If you or your predecessor in title have filed an application for either a patent or the registration of a utility model or a utility certificate in or for any state party to the Paris Convention for the Protection of Industrial Property or any member of the World Trade Organization, you may claim priority when filing a European patent application in respect of the same invention.
+You must do so within 12 months of the date of filing of the first application.

-If the previous application was filed in or for an EPC contracting state, you may also designate that state in the European application.
+If the previous application was filed in an EPC contracting state, you can also designate that state in the European application.
 The previous application whose priority you claim may also be a European or international (PCT) application.

-For further details see the Guide for applicants, Part 1, point 52 ff.
+For further details see the European Patent Guide, point 4.1.017 ff.

 If you have either a residence or a place of business within the territory of an EPC contracting state you are not obliged to be represented by a professional representative (European patent attorney).
-If you are a non-resident applicant, you may file a European patent application on your own behalf but must appoint a professional representative and act through him afterwards.
-This does not apply to fee payments, since these may be made by anybody.
+If you do not have either a residence or a place of business within the territory of an EPC contracting ("non-resident"), you may file a European patent application but must appoint a professional representative and act through them afterwards.
+Fees may be paid by anybody.

-Representation may also be undertaken by any legal practitioner qualified in one of the contracting states and having his place of business within that state, provided that he is entitled in that state to act as a professional representative in patent matters.
+Representation may also be undertaken by any legal practitioner qualified in one of the EPC contracting states and having their place of business within that state, to the extent that they are entitled in that state to act as a professional representative in patent matters.

-Further details can be found in the Guide for applicants, Part 1, point 58 ff.
+Further details can be found in the European Patent Guide, point 4.1.023 ff.